-Question of the Day (Updated): What percent of people age 65 and older are still working?
+Question of the Day: What percent of people age 65-74 are still working?

-- Why do you think an increasing number of older people are still working at that age?
+- Even though the percentage went down slightly in 2021, why do you think an increasing number of older people are still working at that age?

 - How do you think the number of older people still in the workforce will impact you when you look for a job?